-3101 University Blvd, Ste.
-345 Box 750114 Dallas, TX 75275
+3101 University Blvd Ste.
+345

-She earned her Ph.D. in Higher Education Leadership and Policy Studies from Peabody College at Vanderbilt University.
-She was the recipient of an Association for Institutional Research dissertation grant, Vanderbilt University Provost’s Graduate Fellowship, Vanderbilt University Experimental Education Research Training Fellowship, and UCEA Barbara L. Jackson Scholarship.
-She has been named a Thomas B. Fordham Institute and American Enterprise Institute Emerging Education Policy Scholar.
-She earned her Master of Education in Student Affairs Practice in Higher Education and Bachelor of Arts in Psychology from the University of Virginia.
+Dr. Baker earned her Ph.D. in Higher Education Leadership and Policy Studies (education policy) from Peabody College at Vanderbilt University.
+She earned her M.Ed. in Student Affairs Practice in Higher Education and B.A. in Psychology from the University of Virginia.
 Prior to pursuing her Ph.D., Dominique served as an Assistant Dean in the Office of Undergraduate Admissions at the University of Virginia.
-At SMU, she teaches public policy and policy analysis courses at the doctoral level and diversity and equity courses at the master's level.
+At SMU, she teaches public policy and policy analysis courses at the doctoral level and equity and access courses at the master's level.

 Please see her full website (http://www.dominiquebaker.com) in order to access her latest CV, additional information on her research projects, and how to contact her.